yakovkhalinsky/node-sessions/README.md

 	// This line below is what creates/restores/expires sessions session.checkSession(req, res);
+	// This line must be included to write the session cookie out to the response res.setHeader('Set-Cookie', 'session_id=' + req.session_id);

 	// EXAMPLE SETTERS
 	// You can use anything that can be stored in valid JSON